 History of laparoscopic hepatectomy

-Laparoscopic liver resection was performed as a minimally invasive surgery in 1993, but looking back at that time, it was far from becoming widespread1.
-In 2007, the Endoscopic Liver Surgery Study Group was established to promote the spread of laparoscopic liver resection, and the number of facilities and cases introducing laparoscopic liver resection has steadily increased2.
+Laparoscopic liver resection was performed as a minimally invasive surgery in 1993, but looking back at that time, it was far from becoming widespread.
+In 2007, the Endoscopic Liver Surgery Study Group was established to promote the spread of laparoscopic liver resection, and the number of facilities and cases introducing laparoscopic liver resection has steadily increased.

 1.After the insurance coverage in 2010